Computational Cancer Biology Training Program (CCBTP)

-For more information, see the “CCBTP Application Information” section below, which includes the live trainee and mentor application forms, and instructions for an interview.
-This allows applicants to begin their applications at any time.
+For more information, see the “CCBTP Application Information” section below, which includes live trainee and mentor application forms, and instructions for an interview.

 The complex interplay among often disparate clinical, laboratory, and computational science applications impacting cancer medicine and biology demands innovative and interdisciplinary methods of cancer research.
 Cancer biologists and clinicians must collaborate with leading researchers in mathematics,computational science and engineering to more effectively study cancer and develop cutting edge tools that will lead to creative solutions.

 This postdoctoral training program in Computational Cancer Biology (CCBTP) brings together principles of computational and physical science with basic and clinical cancer biology to develop an emerging generation of computational cancer biologists with a unified computational/quantitative outlook on the problems presented in fundamental cancer research.
 Our goal is to increase the number of skilled, multidisciplinary cancer researchers in Texas who are uniquely able to integrate the tools, ideas, and materials of computational science and biology.

 CCBTP training and activities are weighted towards cancer-driven bioscience as opposed to purely clinical medicine.

 Postdoctoral fellows are required to:

 - Have dual faculty mentors from both cancer biology and computational areas; both mentors must be members of the CCBTP Training Faculty at the time of the application (or have applied to join the training faculty before the application due date and have been provisionally approved);

 - Complete a 2-4 month mini-sabbatical or internship in the secondary mentor’s laboratory;

 - Mentor a summer undergraduate intern during a 10-week program;